 Books are at the heart of school life at Greenfields, and we want our children to discover their own genuine love of reading.
 In order to do this, we have in place a number of ways to show them that reading is, above all, fun!

 - Class reader – this is a book that the children help to choose and is read aloud every day, for pure enjoyment.

 - Reading assemblies – Each week, KS1 and KS2 have an assembly where a teacher chooses a favourite book to read to them, or a chapter books over a number of weeks

-- Weekly reading recommendations – each week, in the school newsletter, a member of staff and a child or two get to tell us about their favourite book.
+- Weekly reading recommendations – each week, in the school newsletter, we recommend a fantastic book that supports a deeper understanding of a text linked to our school value.

 - Book Chat – talking about books is actively encouraged!
 We make time for informal conversations about books whether this is between staff and children, or among the children themselves.
 We think this is vitally important as it can lead children to discover new titles and authors they may never have met before in a relaxed way.

 - World Book Day – always a date to look forward to; this is when we get to celebrate our favourite books and authors

 - Offering a wide range of texts – we know that children, just like adults, all have different tastes when it comes to reading, so we try to offer a wide range such as graphic novels, non-fiction, poetry and weekly publication such as First News